Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 #3: It Can Improve Blood Sugar

-Through a metabolic process, these sugars turn into glucose, which causes our blood sugar levels to rise.
+Through a metabolic process, these sugars are converted to glucose, which raises our blood sugar levels.
 In a healthy body, this stimulates the pancreas to release insulin, which removes the glucose from the bloodstream and stores it.

-The stored glucose is often used for energy, but in a body with a slower metabolism — as you find in a person with hypothyroidism — it may not be used up and will turn to fat.
+The stored glucose is often used for energy, but in a body with a slower metabolism, as you often find in someone with hypothyroidism, it may not be used up and will turn into fat.

-Eating a diet lower in carbohydrates will decrease blood sugar levels in the body, leading to less stored glucose turning to fat.
+Eating a diet lower in carbohydrates will lower blood sugar levels, leading to less stored glucose being converted to fat.

 What Is a Keto Diet?

-The keto diet restricts carbs to fewer than 50 grams per day with moderate protein intake and a drastically increased fat intake.
+The keto diet restricts carbs to fewer than 50 grams per day, maintains moderate protein intake, and drastically increases fat intake.

 Why?
 Thyroid hormones are important for glucose metabolism.
-Drastically cutting carbs can lead to too little insulin in the body, which can hinder the liver’s ability to convert the inactive T4 thyroid hormone to the active T3 form, causing the thyroid to not work as well.
+Drastically cutting carbs can lead to insufficient insulin levels, which can hinder the liver’s ability to convert the inactive T4 thyroid hormone to the active T3 form, reducing thyroid function.
+Hormonal imbalance can significantly impact your thyroid, so fueling your body with foods that support balanced hormones is important.

-Another issue is that if the body stays in ketosis for too long, accumulated acidity may lead to inflammation.
-For hypothyroidism patients who may already have problems with chronic inflammation, this isn’t a good idea.
+Another issue is that prolonged ketosis can lead to accumulated acidity, which may cause inflammation.
+For hypothyroidism patients who may already have problems with chronic inflammation, this may not be the best idea.

 Low-Carb Diet and Thyroid: How Many Carbs Should You Eat With Hypothyroidism?